 Looking for Volunteers NOW!

-Abhika Mishra is currently studying computer science at the University of Washington.
+Abhika is currently studying computer science at the University of Washington.
 She has been a research assistant in an NLP lab at UW for the last two years and is passionate about improving language model quality through her work.
 Outside of school and research, Abhika loves to dance and read!

 Megha is a software engineer at Microsoft, working in Azure Data.
 She is passionate about providing equitable access to computer science knowledge and helping lay the foundation for students to succeed.
 Before graduating from the University of Notre Dame, she founded a chapter of Girls Who Code, partnering with local high schools.
 Now, she is a volunteer for Technology Education and Learning Support (TEALS), teaching computer science classes to students across America.